Elections of the Student Government Association

 - All Candidate flyers, marketing materials, and social media posts must be approved by the Secretary of Communications before posting.

 - Respect for other candidates, as well as their flyers and marketing materials, is expected of all candidates; destruction of other candidates’ materials will result in immediate removal from the campaign process.

 - You must get permission from departments to post on their bulletin boards, posting on walls and doors is prohibited.

 - St. Thomas University will not provide campaign paraphernalia or reimbursement to candidates.
-A $75 limit will be strictly enforced as the amount candidates will be allowed to spend as personal expenses for campaign purposes.

 - Candidates are responsible for taking down all campaign paraphernalia within

 twenty-four (24) hours after the final election date.